 Residents of Idaho may make a State Tax Offer In Compromise, but it does cost $150 to file the application.
 To see if you qualify, read the Idaho pamphlet which contains full instructions.
 You’ll find all forms for filing inside the Idaho Offer In Compromise pamphlet as well.

 The Illinois Department of Revenue does have a State Tax Offer In Compromise, though it’s done through a Board of Appeals Petition.
-Use form BOA-1 and fill out the appropriate areas.
+The State’s site currently does not have the Offer In Compromise form and now delivers a 404 error.
 Among other requirements, Illinois wants you to provide your last three years of state and federal taxes.

 Residents dwelling in the State of Indiana go through the Taxpayer Advocate Office to resolve tax debt.
 From there, you will want to fill out form FS-OIC and include all required documentation.
 If you have any questions you can also contact the Indiana Taxpayer Advocate Office by phone at 317-232-4692.